microsoft/profile-explorer/docs/docs/timeline-panel.md

 The Timeline view displays the application's activity for the entire trace duration, with each thread having a histogram showing the CPU usage based on the number of profile samples collected over time.

-This view is helpful for identifying the threads and time ranges that had CPU activity (or lack of it due to locks and I/O) and also has features for filtering the entire profile data to consider only specific threads and time ranges.
+This view helps identify the threads and time ranges with CPU activity (or lack thereof due to locks and I/O).
+It also has features for filtering the entire profile data to consider only specific threads and time ranges.

 [![Profiling UI screenshot](img/timeline-view_1028x418.png)](img/timeline-view_1028x418.png){:target="_blank"}